Do you need to send your child to preschool to have success in gradeschool? What are the benefits of preschool? What are the drawbacks?

 The age is a pretty easy decision for me.
 It is easy to worry your child will fall behind when you see others around you sending their kiddos to preschool at a young age.

 In my area, most parents don’t send their kids to preschools or any sort of organized sport until age three at the earliest (other than perhaps swimming lessons).
 Most don’t until age four.
 There isn’t some written rule we all follow, it is just what we do.
 When I ask moms about it, I get comments about moms wanting to keep their child home with them for as long as they can.

 This isn’t some inability to cut the apron strings.
 The moms around me are highly concerned with moral values.
 They want their children armed with the ability to make moral decisions correctly before sending them off unsupervised.
 Yes, a teacher is present, but you cannot expect a teacher to be able to control every word and conversation said in the classroom.

 Based on the maturity of your child, somewhere around three you start to add moral reasoning.
 Instead of just “we don’t pick the flowers,” we add in “we don’t pick the flowers because they aren’t ours” or “because other people want to be able to look at them, too.”
 So you now have a year or more to apply the “why” behind your “hows” with your child.

 He can test the waters while the stakes are low and while he still cares about what mom has to say.
-At age four, mom is still cooler than classmate.
+At age four, mom is still cooler than a classmate.
 Mom is still the smartest person around and still has the final word.

 There are always unseen and unknown factors, which is why you need to trust your instincts on what to do.
-One of my best friends (Kelli who has written a couple of guest posts on this blog) started preschool as a 2.5 year old and she is one of the most morally straight on people I know.
-I never went to preschool and I did very well in school.
-In the end, do what is right for your individual child and family.
+One of my best friends started her little one in preschool as a 2.5 year old and she is one of the most morally straight on people I know.
+So it might be great for your little one.